ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

-If these numbers seem daunting, remember, the displayed price of tuition does not always mean much if you plan to use financial aid to help pay for college.
-Many students owe far less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make the amount you do have to pay for college feel more doable until you're done with college.
+Remember, the total cost of tuition isn't the final cost for attending college.
+Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make theactual cost of attending college more manageable until you're done with college.

-Choosing a college where you are eligible for in-state tuition can drastically reduce the cost of tuition, as well as loans and interest owed.
-Take the time to check your state's rules for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements too, depending on where you live.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Don't forget to verify your state's rules for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria too, depending on where you live.

 Explore other Montana colleges